Overview

 PHP code can be added to your (child) theme's functions.php file.
 Alternatively, you can use the Custom Hooks add-on, or a code snippets plugin.
 More info

-add_filter( 'facetwp_index_row', function( $params, $class ) { if ( 'my_facet_name' == $params['facet_name'] ) { // replace 'my_facet_name' with the name of your facet if ( $params['depth'] > 0 ) { $params['facet_value'] = ''; // don't index this row } } return $params; }, 10, 2 );
+add_filter( 'facetwp_index_row', function( $params, $class ) { if ( 'my_facet_name' == $params['facet_name'] ) { // Replace 'my_facet_name' with the name of your facet. if ( $params['depth'] > 0 ) { $params['facet_value'] = ''; // Don't index this row. } } return $params; }, 10, 2 );

-Index only the top-level terms (depth == 0) and their direct children (depth == 1):
+To index only the top-level terms (depth == 0) and their direct children (depth == 1):

 How to use custom PHP code?